ishanjogalekar/Java-Programs/README.md

 the class defined as person.
 Use this class in a program of different package Pack2, create an object and invoke the methods defined in pack1 class file.

+10. Create a program to take input from user as 1 /2 /3, if user enters 1, display info about Arithmetic Exception, 2 and 3 for Null pointer exception and Array index out of bound exception, respectively.
+Use, Try, Catch block for each exception individually.